Miserlou/Zappa/README.md

 #### Catching Unhandled Exceptions

-By default, if an exception happens in your code, Zappa will just print the stacktrace into a CloudWatch log.
+By default, if an _unhandled_ exception happens in your code, Zappa will just print the stacktrace into a CloudWatch log.
 If you wish to use an external reporting tool to take note of those exceptions, you can use the `exception_handler` configuration option.

 zappa_settings.json:
 ```javascript